 Practice exams and study guides are available on the official GRE website to aid in preparation.

-The Graduate Management Admissions Test (GMAT) surveys the aforementioned subjects and includes more subjective word problems in an effort to measure the student’s capacity to analyze given data sets and organize the information into applicable conclusions based upon their findings.
+The Graduate Management Admissions Test (GMAT) surveys the aforementioned subjects and includes more subjective word problems in an effort to measure the student’s capacity to analyze data sets and organize the information to support conclusions.

 Test prep resources and study guides for the GMAT can be accessed through the official website.
 Supplemental practice exams are offered through Veritas Prep and The Princeton Review.